unional/assertron/README.md

 ### order.any(steps: number[])

-Asserts the code will execute at any of the `steps`
+Asserts any of the steps `steps` executed.

 ```ts
 import { AssertOrder } from 'assert-order'